 The LATTC Foundation is not involved in recipient selection processes and does not issue or distribute checks directly to students.
 Everything goes through Financial Aid and Office of Student Life.

-Recipients are selected from the LATTC Financial Aid applicant pool.
+Recipients are matched by LATTC Office of Financial Aid and Scholarships from their applicant pool.

 The Richard Arnold Assistance Fund provides scholarship assistance to Automotive students whose needs are unable to be met by other scholarship funds or financial aid, as determined by the College.
 Richard was an alumni of LATTC and found a successful and rewarding career in the specialty automotive industry.